Your basket is currently empty!

 Tracing its origins back to the 19th century, methylene blue has evolved from being a mere textile dye to an intriguing compound studied for its potential neuroprotective properties.

-The of this blue dye was a cornerstone event in the realm of chemistry and pharmaceuticals, credited to German chemist Heinrich Caro in 1876.
+The discovery of this blue dye was a cornerstone event in the realm of chemistry and pharmaceuticals, credited to German chemist Heinrich Caro in 1876.

 Initially, Caro’s creation found extensive application in the textile industry due to its vibrant colour quality and staining properties.